 As a result, we grow up thinking that we need to put other people’s needs before our own.
 So, we lose ourselves because most of our life has been based on making other people happy.

 The good news is that with AWARENESS and a willingness to change we can break those patterns.
-Oh yeahh, by cultivating healthy habits and behaviours we can move away from codependency to more secure and stable relationships.
+Oh yeahh, by cultivating healthy habits and behaviors we can move away from codependency to more secure and stable relationships.

 And after going through this journey myself, here’s 5 ways you can recover from codependency.